Porcupine caribou: Taxonomy

 In a stunning sequel, caribou geneticists discovered that caribou still living at the western end of the Alaskan Peninsula and nearby islands—which contains the type locality of Rangifer granti Allen 1902—are genetically distinct from, and do not interbreed with, nearby forms of caribou.
 Its range encompasses the type locality designated by Allen 1902.
 Thus, R. a. granti was rediscovered in its original, limited range and its type species in the American Museum of Natural History remains valid.

-A recent revision (see Reindeer: Taxonomy) returns the Porcupine and other herds of barren-ground caribou to R. arcticus arcticus Richardson 1829.
+A recent revision returns the Porcupine and other herds of barren-ground caribou to R. arcticus arcticus Richardson 1829.

 Range

 The Porcupine herd range covers 1500 mi, from the calving grounds, the Porcupine River after which they are named, to "the river valleys and slopes in the Ogilvie and Richardson Mountains in the Yukon and the southern Brooks Range in Alaska."
 The calving area is located on 1.5 e6acre in the Porcupine River coastal region of the Beaufort Sea known as the 1002 area, which is part of the Arctic National Wildlife Refuge.
 The area runs through a large part of the range of the Porcupine herd.

 In the spring the pregnant cows move "northeast from the Alaskan winter ranges or north and northwest from the Canadian winter ranges.
 If snowmelt is early, they will then move westward along the north slope of the Brooks Range into Alaska."